Last update: 4 months ago

 How often is best to clean your patio furniture’s cushions?

-Vacuuming will extract the trapped dust in the fabric and any missed stains can be removed before they can settle permanently.
+Vacuuming will extract the trapped dust in the fabric, and you can remove any missed stains before they can settle permanently.
 You can increase the number of cleaning sessions if you often enjoy time in your backyard.

 There is one important thing to remember, though, before you begin.
 Never miss checking the cushions’ label for washing instructions.
 While more resistant, outdoor furniture’s fabric can still be damaged by improper cleaning or when more aggressive detergents like bleach are used.
 If you can’t find a label, check the manufacturer’s website for details.